Installment three.

 We need to go to the KJV to place these words properly:

 Many theologians outside the evangelical world have strongly objected to the idea that Jesus bore the wrath of God against sin.
 Their basic assumption is that since God is a God of love, it would be inconsistent with his character to show wrath against the human beings he has created and for whom he is a loving Father.
-(So another objection, not based on unfairness this time, but on God's character.
+(This is the second alternative to the author's doctrine, not based on unfairness but on God's character.
 Again, these are hardly the best alternative arguments.)

 But evangelical scholars have convincingly argued that the idea of the wrath of God is solidly rooted in both the Old and New Testaments: " The whole of the argument of the opening part of Romans is that all men, Gentiles and Jews alike, are sinners, and that they come under the wrath and the condemnation of God."4 (We do not have a quibble with God's wrath.
 We object to the idea of God pouring out His wrath on His Son.)